simonescaccia/IoTProject/Evaluation.md

 ## Evaluation methodology: Individual Components

-(CHIEF, FORK, BRANCH)
 We wish to evaluate the power consumption of MCUs that are not attached to a power cord, so for the FORK and the BRANCH MCUs.

-Our goal is to make the batteries last for 1 year.
-For the CHIEF MCUs, we want to evaluate the balancing of load of requests, in particular when scaling the system.
-Needed metrics will be respectively the number of Wh and the average number of requests per hour.
++ Power supply of source site MCU is provided by a power cord, hence there are no specific constraints on power consumption.
++ MCUs at fork sites, due to the limited workload, we wish to obtain a battery life equal to the total period of irrigation.
++ For crop site MCUs we may obtain a battery life at least equal to the growing period of the related crop.

 ## Network Technologies Performances

++ Latency (s)
++ Throughput (bit/s)

 ## Algorithms Performances